patchamama/chess-ebook-webparser/README.md

 Armando Urquiola - https://github.com/patchamama

 # License
-PgnViewerJS is licensed under the GPL 2.0, see the LICENSE.md file for details.
+chess-ebook-webparser is licensed under the GPL 2.0, see the LICENSE.md file for details.

 # Acknowledgments
 We use the following libraries in the implementation: